 Standing Seam Joint

-Another common type of sheet metal joint is the standing seam.
+Another common type of sheet metal joint is the standing seam, which requires the forming of both edges.

-It is important to note that the standing seam protrusion must face the inside of the sheet metal fabrication that is being assembled.
+It is important to note that the standing seam protrusion must face the inside of the sheet metal fabrication assembly.

-Standing seams can be used in larger applications like plenums and skins.
+Standing seams are ideal for use in larger applications like plenums and skins.

 Grooved Seam Joint

-The grooved seam sheet metal joint is a curious combination of a flush lap and open hems.
+Another type of sheet metal joint is the grooved seam.
+As seen in the illustration, this joint is a curious combination of a flush lap and open hems.

-In a grooved seam, the edges of both pieces are formed into an open hem.
+Form the edges of two pieces into open hems that can subsequently be joined to create this type of joint.
 It is reminiscent of two hands locking fingers together.

 Sometimes known as lock seams, they can speed up the assembly process by positioning themselves easily on one axis.
 Assemblers can quickly join the seams and a welder can clamp and weld into position with ease.